-The two largest and most contemporary registries were the Vascunet116 and NSOIP.159 The Vascunet international registry from 11 countries reported data on small AAA (< 5.5 cm) repair with EVAR and open repair from 2010 to 2013; this registry represents the largest registry included in the review and captured greater than 90 percent of repairs done in the majority of the participating countries during the time period represented.
-The mean age and the sex of the subgroup with small AAAs were not reported, nor was the mean followup time.
-The ACS NSQIP is a nationally validated, U.S.-based, risk-adjusted dataset of surgical procedures that provided complication rates for open and EVAR procedures of small AAAs from 2011 to 2015 with outcomes reported by size quartile, including 3.5 to 5 cm and 5.01 to 5.5 cm.
+The two largest and most contemporary registries were the Vascunet and ACS NSOIP.
+The Vascunet international registry from 11 countries reported data on small AAA (<5.5 cm) repair with EVAR and open repair from 2010 to 2013; this registry represents the largest registry included in the review and captured greater than 90 percent of repairs done in the majority of the participating countries during the time period represented.
+The mean age and sex of the subgroup with small AAAs were not reported, nor was the mean followup time.
+The ACS NSQIP is a nationally validated, U.S.-based, risk-adjusted dataset of surgical procedures that provided complication rates for open repair and EVAR procedures of small AAAs from 2011 to 2015 with outcomes reported by size quartile, including 3.5 to 5 cm and 5.01 to 5.5 cm.
 The mean age was 72.3 years and the population comprised 21.9 percent females.
 Approximately one-third were smokers.
-The ASERNIP-S registry from Australia reported complication rates for small AAA (≤ 5.5 cm) repaired by EVAR from 1999 to 2001 with mandatory reporting by vascular surgeons during the time period.
-The mean age was 75 years with a population comprising 15.9 percent women and 11 percent smokers; the median followup was 3.2 years.
-The VSGNE registry reported complication rates for small AAAs (< 5.5cm) repaired by EVAR and open surgery from 2003 to 2011 from a voluntary collaboration among vascular surgeons, cardiologists, and radiologists from 30 community and academic hospitals in New England.
+The ASERNIP-S registry from Australia reported complication rates for small AAA $(\leq 5.5 \text{ cm})$ repair by EVAR from 1999 to 2001, with mandatory reporting by vascular surgeons during the time period.
+The mean age was 75 years, with a population comprising 15.9 percent women and 11 percent smokers; the median followup was 3.2 years.
+The VSGNE registry reported complication rates for small AAAs (<5.5 cm) repaired by EVAR and open surgery from 2003 to 2011 from a voluntary collaboration among vascular surgeons, cardiologists, and radiologists from 30 community and academic hospitals in New England.
 The mean age was 71 years, and the population comprised 26.2 percent women and 88.5 percent smokers; the mean followup was 1 year.
-The EUROSTAR is an international registry from 17 European countries and 110 institutions reporting complications of elective EVAR for small AAA (4.0-5.4 cm) repair from 1997 to 2002.
+EUROSTAR is an international registry from 17 European countries and 110 institutions reporting complications of elective EVAR for small AAA (4.0 to 5.4 cm) repair from 1997 to 2002.
 The mean age of the population was 69.7 years and participants were primarily men (only 7% were female); mean followup was 1.7 years (Appendix E Table 9).

-The two EVAR-only registries, ASERNIP129 and EUROSTAR,160 reported endoleaks and reinterventions, as well as 30-day operative mortality.
-The three registries that included both EVAR and open repair reported 30-day operative mortality,^{116, 149, 159} reinterventions,159 readmissions,159 and/or other complications.159
+The two EVAR-only registries, ASERNIP and EUROSTAR, reported endoleaks and reinterventions, as well as 30-day operative mortality.
+The three registries that included both EVAR and open repair reported 30-day operative mortality,116, 149, 159 reinterventions, readmissions, and/or other complications.

-Harms Associated With Early Open Surgery Versus Surveillance
+Harms Associated With Early Open Surgery vs. Surveillance